 If you know the shape of the triangle (eg if you have been given a diagram) then you can adjust the shape of the triangle in Maths Helper Plus to look like your triangle.

 The ‘C’ value in the parameters box is the distance of the top vertex of the triangle from the left side of the base.
 For example…

-Step 4 Adjust the scale of the labelled diagram
+Step 4 Adjust the scale of the labeled diagram

 You can make the diagram bigger by holding down ‘Ctrl’ while you press F10.